 It can get cold at night!
 All campers must have a sweater or heavy shirt of wool or poly-fleece that will be warm even if it gets wet, and warm long pants (not jeans) which they can take on trips and sleep in on cold nights.
 We also recommend a warm hat.

-- Water Shoes: Campers need a pair of shoes (old sneakers are best) for the pond and river swimming.
+Water Shoes: Campers need a pair of shoes (crocs, tevas, and even old sneakers are best) for the pond and river swimming.
 These shoes will get wet and muddy and probably stay that way through the session.
-Flip flops are not good water shoes.
+Flip flops are not acceptable water shoes - they need to attach firmly at the toe and heel.

-- In-Camp Shoes: Shoes must be worn at all times at camp.
-You will need closed-toed shoes for running around in, and perhaps another comfortable pair for coming and going (flip-flops or sandals are fine for this).
+In-Camp Shoes: Shoes must be worn at all times at camp.
+You will need closed-toed shoes for running around in, and perhaps another comfortable pair for coming and going (flip-flops or sandals are fine for the cabin area and bathhouse).

 Further Essential Equipment (all the above plus...)